NickNaso/vite-react-shadcn-electron/README.md

 # vite-react-shadcn-electron

-Simple boilerplate  for Vite React Shadcn and Electron
+Simple boilerplate  for Vite React Shadcn and Electron.